grand-mother/NUTRIG1/src/nutrig/flt/neural/cnn/README.md

-neural network with CNN layers
+neural network with convolution layers